Mount Sion Choir members set to appear on Michael McIntyre's Big Show

-Two Waterford singers are set to wow audiences across the UK, appearing on the BBC's Michael McIntyre's Big Show this Saturday.
+Two Waterford singers are set to wow audiences across the UK, appearing on the BBC's Michael McIntyre's Big Show next week.

 Comedian McIntyre hosts the popular programme which sees him delve into the contact books of famous faces and give unsuspecting people the chance to share their talent in front of huge crowds, among other mischief and mayhem.